linnarsson/Time-Date-Week-Weather/README.md

 # Time-Date-Week-Weather

-This code is under GPL.
-Use it as you wish! https://www.gnu.org/licenses/old-licenses/gpl-2.0.html
+This code is under GPL V3.
+Use it as you wish! https://www.gnu.org/licenses/gpl-3.0.html